PTE MocksMock Practice Tests

 Stuck at 58, answered

 58 is a functional score that meets some basic requirements, but most university admissions and skilled visa applications require 65 or higher.
 The 58-to-65 gap is usually caused by 1–2 specific enabling skill weaknesses, not overall English ability.
+Check the PTE score chart for exact cut-off requirements.

 Target Write From Dictation and Read Aloud — they contribute the most raw points across two skills each.
 Improving WFD accuracy from 65% to 85% and cleaning up Read Aloud pronunciation can add 7–12 points in 2–3 weeks of focused practice.
+See the full PTE 65 strategy for the complete approach.

 Check your score report.
 At 58, the most common bottleneck is either oral fluency (affects all Speaking tasks) or grammar (affects Writing and Reading).
 Whichever is lowest on your report is your priority — spend 70% of your study time on it.
+Use the score calculator to model the impact.

 With targeted practice on the right enabling skill, 3–4 weeks at 2 hours per day is realistic.
 The key is specificity: drilling your weakest enabling skill, not spreading time evenly across all tasks.
+See our PTE preparation timeline guide for personalised estimates.

 Both, but in the right ratio.
 Take 1 mock per week as a diagnostic checkpoint.
 Spend the remaining 6 days on targeted drills for your weakest enabling skill plus high-value tasks (WFD, Read Aloud, Summarise Written Text).
+Check how accurate mock tests are to calibrate expectations.

 Find your weakest enabling skill in 2 hours.

 Take a free diagnostic mock with AI scoring.
 Your score report highlights exactly which skill to target to break through 65.
+Compare your results with the PTE score chart and plan your path to Competent English.

 Take a free AI-scored mock test